-- i.
-1,4 square metres per each adult cattle; - ii.
+i.
+1,4 square metres per each adult cattle;

+- ii.
 0,3 square metres per small calf; - iii.
 0,4 square metres per sheep and goat. - d.
 Loading and offloading of animals must be conducted by trained personnel and assistants in a humane manner conducive to the species' natural behaviour of movement. - e.
+No goads must be used on animals.
+Prodders may only be used on cattle only if absolutely necessary and not excessively, such prodders must not be placed on any sensitive part of the animal.
+Fleece pulling, tail twisting, dragging by horns, pulling sheep by one leg, genital twisting and use of ears in sheep is prohibited. - f.
 Special attention must be paid to avoid injury to animals using secure smooth fittings free from sharp protrusions.
-The avoidance of injury while carrying out their responsibilities must be emphasized to drivers and animal handlers. - f.
-Suitable bedding material of sufficient density and thickness to prevent slipping and sliding is permissible.

-- g.
-Animals must not be transported for periods more than 18 hours between source farm and the holding facilities.
-If the trip is longer than 18 hours, a recess must be provided where the animals must be off-loaded and provided with suitable feed, potable water and shelter. - h.
-A trip between the holding facilities and the vessel must not take longer than 5 hours. - i.
-Animals may only be transported from farm(s) of origin to the holding facilities under cover of a veterinary movement permit issued by a state veterinarian responsible for the area the animals were sourced from. - j.
-No livestock shall be loaded or off-loaded by lifting by head, fleece, skin, ears, tails, or legs. - k.
-The trip must commence as soon as possible after the animals have been loaded and offloading must be carried out promptly after arrival at destination. - I. Unless adequate provision has been made for effective separation, different or antagonistic species of animals must not be loaded and transported in the same vehicle. - m.
+The avoidance of injury while carrying out their responsibilities must be emphasized to drivers and animal handlers. - g.
+Suitable bedding material of sufficient density and thickness to prevent slipping and sliding is permissible. - h.
+Animals must not be transported for periods more than 18 hours between source farm/feedlot and the holding facilities.
+If the trip is longer than 18 hours, a recess must be provided where the animals must be off-loaded and provided with suitable feed, potable water and shelter. - i.
+A trip between the holding facilities and the vessel must not take longer than 5 hours. - j.
+Animals may only be transported between the farm(s)/feedlot(s) of origin, the holding facilities and the vessel under cover of a veterinary movement permit issued by a state veterinarian. - k.
+No livestock shall be loaded or off-loaded by lifting by head, fleece, skin, ears, tails, or legs. - I. The trip must commence as soon as possible after the animals have been loaded and offloading must be carried out promptly after arrival at destination. - m.
+Unless adequate provision has been made for effective separation, different or antagonistic species of animals must not be loaded and transported in the same vehicle. - n.
 Animal moving aids that does not cause any injury or pain to the animals, such as plastic paddles, moving boards, plastic bag on a stick, may be used.
-Electric prodders are prohibited for use except for adult cattle and must be used sparingly. - n.
-The driver of a vehicle transporting animals must have knowledge of the natural behaviour and the humane handling of the animals being transported and must have competence to assess any distress to the animals and take the necessary measures to alleviate or resolve the situation. - The driver must handle a vehicle in a manner that does not cause the animals transported therein to slip, fall, be injured, or subjected to undue stress or discomfort. - p.
-Animals must not be transported under extreme weather conditions. - q.
-The driver must inspect the animals being transported as frequently as circumstances may permit, but within intervals of not more than 2 hours to any animal(s) in obvious distress; - r.
+Electric prodders are prohibited for use except for adult cattle and must be used sparingly. - o.
+The driver of a vehicle transporting animals must have knowledge of the natural behaviour and the humane handling of the animals being transported and must have competence to assess any distress to the animals and take the necessary measures to alleviate or resolve the situation. - p.
+The driver must handle a vehicle in a manner that does not cause the animals transported therein to slip, fall, be injured, or subjected to undue stress or discomfort. - q.
+Animals must not be transported under extreme weather conditions. - r.
+The driver must inspect the animals being transported as frequently as circumstances may permit, but within intervals of not more than 2 hours to any animal(s) in obvious distress; - s.
 Records of number and percentage of deaths or removals from the holding facilities, and the reasons thereof, must be provided to the on-board veterinarian before loading of the animals onto the vessel is completed.